 9536 NC 305 Highway

-The purpose of the informal hearings is to provide information regarding the design and location of the proposed project, and to obtain public input.
-Interested citizens may drop by at any time during the above mentioned hours.
+The purpose of the informal hearings is to provide information regarding the design and location of the proposed project and obtain public input.
+Interested citizens may drop by at any time during the meetings.
 NCDOT representatives will be available in an informal setting to answer questions and receive comments.
 The opportunity to submit written comments or questions will also be provided.
-There will not be a formal presentation.
-Additional material may be submitted until September 17, 2012.
+These are not formal presentations.

 Project Overview and Purpose

 The primary purpose of the proposed project is to improve traffic flow, increase safety, and to improve access to existing and potential future industry along the US 158 Corridor in Northampton County.